NUR 500. Biostatistics.1 Credit.

 Offered: Every year, Spring Online

 NUR 655.
-Family Health Practicum and Seminar III.3 Credits.
+Clinical Practicum and Seminar IV for the Family Nurse Practitioner.3 Credits.

 Prerequisites: Take NUR 653.